hohmannr/DLT4PI-CBDC/network/README.md

 $ ./network.py prepare
 ```

-This makes the dependencies and builds up the needed docker images for all node-types from each `Dockerile` located at `./docker/<node-tpye>/Dockerfile`.
+This makes the dependencies and builds up the needed docker images for all node-types from each `Dockerfile` located at `./docker/<node-tpye>/Dockerfile`.
 For more information on how we use docker in this prototype please check [here](http://www.url.com).
 Depending on your machine, this can take a while, since it is compiling quorum/geth from source in the `quorum-node` base container, since the officially provided quorum-image has no Istanbul BFT built in.

-**Step 2.** - Initializing nodes
+**Step 2** - Initializing nodes

 ```
 $ ./network.py init